 Experience of fundraising

 Stemming in part from our experience in holding our first fundraiser event, we asked our partners what they would like to learn about fundraising and to share the lessons they have learned with others.
 We sent each partner the same list of questions, available in Appendix A and at pbdd.org/fundraising-white-paper-questions.
 Most answers were obtained by phone conversation between one member of the PBDD board and someone from the partner agency.
 We have consolidated the answers.

 Some partners aren’t nonprofits, some are part of larger organizations and do their fund-raising through the larger organization, some are self-funding–as in they make money from the sale of refurbished computers to cover the cost of granted computers and licenses.
-Often though, organizations that didn’t think they had anything to contribute to a white paper on fundraising did have useful information.
+Often though, organizations that didn’t think they had anything to contribute to a research paper on fundraising did have useful information.
 Our thanks to all who shared information with us.

 Recommendations based on partner input:

 - Take advantage of region-specific opportunities at the city or state level as several partners have done.